 salt or to taste

-Heat the oil and add in the nigella seeds and wait until the seeds begin to crackle.
-This will take about 30 seconds.
+Heat the oil for about 2 minutes until almost smoking and add in the whole cumin seeds and nigella seeds and allow the seeds to sizzle.